MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-create-appointments-and-meetings-by-using-ews-in-exchange-2013.md

 description: "Learn how to create appointments and meetings by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Create appointments and meetings by using EWS in Exchange 2013
+# Create appointments and meetings by using EWS in Exchange 2013

 Learn how to create appointments and meetings by using the EWS Managed API or EWS in Exchange.